Vegan, black bean burger with cilantro and a refreshingly simple, yogurt sauce!

 Beans are a power house of nutrients, providing healthy carbohydrates, proteins, B vitamins, as well as potassium and magnesium.
 A 1/2 cup of cooked beans or lentils can pack anywhere from 6, to up to 10 grams of fiber.
 Talk about getting the biggest bang for your buck!

-Shortfall nutrient: Despite all the accumulating evidence touting the benefits of fiber, it sadly remains a “shortfall” nutrient with most Americans consuming barely 15 grams per day.
+Shortfall nutrient: Despite all the accumulating evidence touting the benefits of fiber, it sadly remains an under consumed nutrient with most Americans consuming barely 15 grams per day.
 Less than 5% of most age and gender subgroups have usual intakes of fiber that meet the adequate intake (AI) level of 25 to 38 grams/day identified by the Institute of Medicine (IOM).

 One of the easiest, “no-cook” ways of adding fiber to your diet is to throw rinsed, canned beans into a salad, or blend canned beans with garlic and spices to make a delicious dip!
 Try roasting chickpeas with a hint of olive oil and your favorite spices to make a yummy, crunchy snack!
 For additional strategies, as explained in this post, getting to your fiber goal can be a cinch!